-Baseline trends for materials management in 2020 of Indiana’s municipal solid waste (MSW) metrics are flat.
-Overall results show 6.2 million tons of MSW for disposal at Indiana landfills and 1.0 million tons of recyclables for commodity markets (glass, metals, paper, & plastics).
-The per capita MSW Generation was 7.2 lbs./person/day, and the recycling rate was 19.1%.
+Baseline trends for materials management of Indiana’s municipal solid waste (MSW) metrics have been flat but moved higher in 2021.
+Overall results show 6.6 million tons of MSW for disposal at Indiana landfills and 1.1 million tons of recyclables for commodity markets (glass, metals, paper, & plastics).
+The per capita MSW Generation was 7.6 lbs./person/day, and the recycling rate was 21.1%.
 The data are based upon the annual tonnage from Indiana origins.

 The MSW generation for the state is the total amount of MSW from the residential as well as the industrial, commercial, institutional (ICI) sectors, for final disposal, recycling, and composting.
 The ICI sectors may be 40 to 50 percent of the MSW and have greater amounts of packaging waste and dunnage than the residential sector.
 Indiana has more manufacturing than most states, which contributes to higher MSW amounts.